Radioactive Man (comics): Powers and abilities

 Chen Lu has the ability to manipulate various forms of radiation.
 His powers include heat, "hard" radiation (inflicting opponents with nausea, dizziness, and extreme disorientation), EMP emissions to deactivate all machinery, and a hypnotic light.
 He can absorb nuclear energies without harming his body and store those energies for personal use, such as physical amplification, wound healing, creating energy constructs (like force fields or golems with greater strength and resilience than his own), and nuclear transduction alongside the electromagnetic spectrum.
 Radioactive Man is capable of rendering ghosts solid in mere seconds, as well as breathing underwater.
 He can create "radiation pills" which infuse an individual with enough radioactivity to give them severe radiation sickness while spreading the contamination to a large population.
 Radioactive Man is also an expert in nuclear physics.
 In later appearances, he must wear a containment suit to prevent his radiation from harming others.

 Other versions

 Avataars: Covenant of the Shield

 Green Death, a character inspired by Radioactive Man from the pocket dimension Eurth, appears in Avataars: Covenant of the Shield.

 Heroes Reborn

-An alternate universe variant of Chen Lu / Radioactive Man from a pocket dimension created by Franklin Richards appears in "Heroes Reborn" as a member of Loki's Masters of Evil.
+An alternate universe version of Chen Lu / Radioactive Man from a pocket dimension created by Franklin Richards appears in "Heroes Reborn" as a member of Loki's Masters of Evil.

 House of M

-An alternate universe variant of Chen Lu / Radioactive Man from Earth-58163 appears in House of M.
+An alternate universe version of Chen Lu / Radioactive Man from Earth-58163 appears in House of M.

 Marvel 2099

-An unidentified alternate universe variant of Radioactive Man from Earth-2099 appears in "Marvel 2099".
+An unidentified alternate universe version of Radioactive Man from Earth-2099 appears in "Marvel 2099".